Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Hours freed: 18 weekly (936 annually)

-At $75K-$100K: Founder makes 100% of decisions because the team is new (2-3 people).
-That’s fine—the team needs guidance.
+At $75K–$100K: the founder makes 100% of decisions because the 2–3 person team is new and still needs guidance.

 The pattern: founder control becomes founder bottleneck.
 The business outgrows single‑person decision‑making, but the founder hasn’t built a leadership layer to distribute authority.

-Most founders never hire a mini-CEO because they don’t know what the role actually is.
-“Chief of Staff” sounds corporate.
-“Operations Manager” sounds tactical.
-They don’t realize they need someone who can make 80% of operational decisions independently, so the founder can focus on the 20% that actually needs them.
+Why founders stall: Most founders never hire a mini-CEO because they don’t know what the role actually is, and “Chief of Staff” sounds corporate while “Operations Manager” sounds tactical, so neither feels like the true solution.

 This protocol hires your first mini-CEO and transfers 80% of operational decisions in 8 weeks.